Having issues with your phone's compass? Read this

-One of CNET's editors, Sharon Profis, recently discovered why Apple Maps, Google Maps and the compass app on her iPhone X ($1,829.00 at Apple) had never worked properly.
+One of CNET's editors, Sharon Profis, recently discovered why Apple Maps, Google Maps and the compass app on her iPhone X ($1,199.99 at Amazon.com) had never worked properly.

 You see, when she got the shiny new phone she immediately put a protective case on it (and you should too).
 It's one of those cases that also includes a magnet on the back, making it easier to place the case on a stand, in a car or on a desk.